olafjanssen/olafjanssen.github.io/metalsmith/src/projects/roadtonowhere.md

 ---
-title: RoadToNowhere: Trip & Trapped
+title: "RoadToNowhere: Trip & Trapped"
 tag: roadtonowhere
 image: th_34.png
 description: RoadToNowhere is the start of a sprite-based 2D game written in Pascal and assembler for VGA graphics.
 It is mouse operated and has self-driving AI for cars driving around the town.
 There are no game elements in it but the simulation part works and the game is interactive.